ststefa/terrasplunk/envs/spielwiese/README.md

-The **spielwiese** splunk environment is used for platform testing tasks such as installing new Splunk versions, using different OS Versions or other architectural IAC changes on the **OTC Test tenant**
+The **spielwiese-p** splunk environment is used for platform testing tasks such as installing new Splunk versions, using different OS Versions or other architectural IAC changes on the **OTC Prod tenant**